Deduplicate Across Salesforce Leads and Contacts

 Not all identified duplicates are merging into the master

-You have duplicate records that have been identified by Insycle but not all of them are merging into the master.
+You have duplicate records that Insycle has identified, but not all of them are merging into the master.
 Check to see how many duplicates are in the affected duplicate groups.
 If you have duplicate groups that contain more than five records, you may want to change the value in Skip duplicate groups with more than 5 records per group to make sure you can get them all.

 This setting is intended to protect against the accidental merging of non-duplicate records if the filter in Step 1 is too broad.

-Check Step 4 to ensure that you have Priority Match selected and not Absolute Match.
+2. Also on the Step 4, Master tab, check to ensure that you have By Priority selected and not Absolute.

-With Priority Match, the rules configured in the Records tab of Step 4 are processed in order and your master record only has to match one rule.
-Using Absolute Match, your master record would have to meet all of the rule criteria.
-The majority of the time it is best to select Priority Match.
+With By Priority, your master record only has to match one rule.
+Using Absolute, your master record would have to meet all of the rule criteria.
+The majority of the time, it is best to select By Priority.

-If Priority Match was used, then none of the records meet any of the criteria on the list more than the others.
-In this case, you'll need to experiment with Step 4, reordering or adding additional rules for fields likely to have unique values.
+If By Priority was used, this indicates none of the records in the duplicate group meet any of the criteria on the list more than the others.
+In this case, you'll need to experiment on the Master tab, reordering or adding additional rules for fields likely to have unique values.

 Non-duplicate records are being merged together